ptsteadman/notebook/stories/summer-of-entropy.md

 "Oh my God," said Elkie, fanning herself.

-"The candle," said David, pointing at an extinguished tealight hydroplaning slowly over the table.
+"The candle," said David, pointing at an extinguished tealight hydroplaning slowly across the table.

-The acrid smell of burnt plastic attracted some other people from the meetup, who joined Elkie and Chris in the booth.
-Elkie repeatedly thanked Chris, who felt satisfied with himself.
+The smell of burnt plastic attracted some other people from the meetup, who joined Elkie and Chris in the booth.
+Elkie was repeatedly thanking Chris, who felt satisfied with himself.

 "Are you going to tell us your app idea?" asked the guy from before, when things had calmed down.

 "Okay, okay, yeah," said Elkie, a little flustered.
-She got everyone to agree that dating apps didn't really work.
-She told everyone about the Tinder guy with 15,000 followers, an example of things not working.
-But, she said, her gay friend had set up once, and it had worked.
+She got everyone to agree that dating apps didn't really work, and told the story of the Tinder guy with 15,000 followers again.
+But her gay friend had set up once, she said, and it had worked.

 "So your idea is an app that lets people set up their friends?"

 "No, it helps gay people set up their straight friends."

-The group laughed and asked clever questions, all with the implicit assumption that this app, the actual software of it, would never exist.
+The group laughed, and started asking clever questions, all with the implicit assumption that this app, the actual software of it, would never exist.

 "I see an issue," said Chris.
 "What's the incentive for the gay matchmakers?
 Do they get to see the messages or something?"

-Elkie more or less ignored Chris's question, and continued making the case for her app, the faces of the other programmers hovering in the darkness.
+Elkie ignored Chris's question, and continued making the case for the app.
+The faces of the other programmers hovered in the darkness.

 "What about bi guys?" said someone.
 "Where do they fit in?"